 I couldn’t wash or shower (still a major obstacle) & sometimes couldn’t pass water.
 It was a living nightmare.
 I needed Osteopathy on my back, as due to being bed bound so long my disks started to slip — agony, along with massive muscle spasming.

 I’m being honest when I say, sometimes I can hardly believe I survived it.
 But I did and I carry on.
-Thanks to my faith in God, my dear, dear husband (who has to had to fight my corner and shout my corner and still does), my children, my friends, my family (especially my mum), my GP, 2 Neurologists, 2 Occupational therapists & a number of test technicians.
+Thanks to my faith in God, my dear, dear husband (who has to had to fight my corner and shout my corner and still does), my children, my friends, my family (especially my mum), my GP, 2 Neurologists, 2 Occupational therapists and a number of test technicians.
 And ultimately dogged perseverance.